muthonioprah/Maize-Crop-Disease-Detection-Using-Machine-Learning-and-Computer-Vision/README.md

 ## Head smut

 A fungal disease of corn plants that is caused by the pathogen Sphacelotheca reiliana.
 It is a systemic disease that can infect a plant as a seed but the symptoms do not appear until the plant is in its flowering and fruiting stages.

+The data used can be found here: https://drive.google.com/drive/u/0/folders/1ZN10fE_EiETKviM-TOGfpMYGb0JDxwd9